Iterated Block Particle Filter for High-dimensional Parameter Learning: Beating the Curse of Dimensionality: Application and performance analysis

 Figure \ref{f:case_3_4} reports the log-likelihood estimates per city per time step of various dimensions for cases $3$ and $4$, with the same transformation done as that of Figure \ref{f:case_1_2} upon the corresponding original parameter learning results that are reported in Tables \ref{table:parameter_learning_results3} and \ref{table:parameter_learning_results4} in Appendix \ref{Sec:training_result_data}.
-Recall that the goal of case $3$ is to learn the initial values ($S^v(0)$, $E^v(0)$, $I^v(0)$, $R^v(0)$) and the highly non-linear parameter $\alpha^{v}$.
-In equation \eqref{eq:dEdt}, we can see that through $\alpha^{v}$, the dynamic of one city has direct interactions with other cities, because of which the model under investigation is called interacting particle systems in mathematics terminology.
-Case $4$ is the hardest in all these $4$ cases.
-Its goal is to learn all the location specific parameters ($S^v(0)$, $E^v(0)$, $I^v(0)$, $R^v(0)$, $\alpha^{v}$, $\sigma_{SE}^{v}$, and $R_0^{v}$).
-From Figure \ref{f:case_3_4}, we can see that, even for $2$ cities using all these $3$ metrics, IEnKF performs very badly in case $3$ and fails completely in case $4$, all of which confirm the phenomenon that EnKF may not perform well for highly nonlinear and non-Gaussian problems (\cite{ades2015equivalent,lei2010comparison,miller1999data}); the performance of IF$2$ drops in both cases using all three metrics; the performance of our IBPF in both cases, is as good as that of the true parameter consistently with the EnKF metric and the BPF metric, and much better than that of the true parameter with the PF metric consistently.
+Recall that the goal of case $3$ is to learn the initial values ($\theta_{S_0^v}$, $\theta_{E_0^v}$, $\theta_{I_0^v}$, $\theta_{R_0^v}$) and the highly non-linear parameter $\overline{\alpha}^{v}$.
+In equation \eqref{eq:dEdt}, we can see that through $\overline{\alpha}^{v}$, the dynamic of one city has direct interactions with other cities.
+Case $4$ is the hardest of all these $4$ cases.
+Its goal is to learn all the location-specific parameters ($\theta_{S_0^v}$, $\theta_{E_0^v}$, $\theta_{I_0^v}$, $\theta_{R_0^v}$, $\overline{\alpha}^{v}$, $\overline{\sigma}_{SE}^{v}$, and $\overline{R}_0^{v}$).
+From Figure \ref{f:case_3_4}, we can see that, even for $2$ cities using all these $3$ metrics, IEnKF performs very badly in case $3$ and fails completely in case $4$.
+The reason is that IEnKF is based on EnKF, and hence it implicitly assumes a linear Gaussian state space model.
+Specifically, when new observations become available, the ensemble is updated by a linear ``shift” based on the assumption of a linear Gaussian state space model.
+However, cases $3$ and $4$ focus on highly nonlinear and non-Gaussian problems.
+This phenomenon that EnKF may not perform well for highly nonlinear and non-Gaussian problems, was observed earlier, such as in \cite{ades2015equivalent,lei2010comparison,miller1999data}.
+In general, the EnKF-based parameter learning approaches are applicable to problems with a relatively small number of parameters but more work is needed for cases where the parameter and state are both high dimensional \citep{katzfuss2016understanding}.
+From Figure \ref{f:case_3_4}, we can see that the performance of IF$2$ drops in both cases using all three metrics.
+The performance of our IBPF in both cases, is as good as that of the true parameter consistently with the EnKF metric and the BPF metric, and much better than that of the true parameter with the PF metric consistently.